Todt Battery: Ammunition

-The 38 cm SK C/34 guns of the Todt battery could fire five types of shells, four of which developed by the Kriegsmarine and one by the Wehrmacht.
+The 38 cm SK C/34 guns of the Todt battery could fire five types of shells, four of which developed by the Kriegsmarine and one by the Heer.

 The Kriegsmarine shells weighted 800 kg and had a range of 40 km with an initial speed of 820 m/s.
 A lighter version was developed for the coastal batteries to increase the operational life of the barrel from about 200 rounds to 350 rounds.

 Developed by the Wehrmacht, the Siegfried shell (German: Siegfried Granate) was almost 40 percent lighter could be fired with a reduced charge at 920 m/s out to 40 km.
 With a full charge it reached 1050 m/s and could travel 55.7 km – over 34 miles.

 The Kriegsmarine shells were fired with a unique standard charge, divided into 2 parts for easier handling: a main charge (Hauptkartusche) and a forecharge (Vorkartusche).
 Fitted with a C/12 nASt percussion primer, the main charge, referenced as 38 cm Hülsenkartusche 34, weighted 105.2 kg.
 It was 90 cm high and was, at its base, 47 cm in diameter.
 Weighting 101 kg, the forecharge was 84.5 cm high and had a diameter of 42 cm.

 The propelling charge for the Siegfried shell (Siegfried ladung) also came in two parts capable to fire with a light load (Siegfried Hauptkartusche) or with a full load (Siegfried Hauptkartusche) with its forecharge (Siegfried Vorkartusche).
 The Siegfried Hauptkartusche weighted 133 kg and its forecharge 123 kg.

 In both cases, the main charge was in the form of a yellow brass casing while the additional load was contained in a fiber-reinforced cellulose bag.

 The loading was carried out in the following order: shell, Vorkartusche, then Hauptkartusche.